 ✅ Pros

-• Clearest visual pipeline in the category
+- Clearest visual pipeline in the category, reps grok it on day one

-• Strong email sync on Growth+
+- Strong two-way Gmail and Outlook sync on Growth+

-• AI win probability on all plans
+- AI win probability available on all plans

-• Multiple simultaneous pipelines
+- Multiple simultaneous pipelines for multi-motion teams

 ❌ Cons